iostat/eav_hashes/README.md

 end
 ```

-Just remember to edit the table name in the migration!
+Just remember to edit the table name in the migration, or use the following
+migration generator:

+    $ rails generator eav_migration Widget foobar bar_foo

 What's the catch?
 -